Shahbaz898414/Book_Search_using_React/README.md

 3. Start the development server:
     ```bash
     npm start
-4. Open your browser
-  navigate to http://localhost:3000 to see the application.
+4. Open your browser and navigate to http://localhost:3000 to see the application.